daveaglick/NancyDocs/input/docs/bootstrappers/bootstrapping-nancy.md

-# Bootstrapping Nancy #

-## These Boots Are Made For Walkin'.. ##
+# These Boots Are Made For Walkin'..

 Although you can happily construct NancyEngine yourself, and inject dependencies however you see fit, in normal use you will be taking advantage of a Bootstrapper that will:

 * Wireup Nancy's internal dependencies for you.
 * Allow you to customise just about everything - how much control you want is entirely up to you.

-## The Super-Duper-Happy-Path ##
+# The Super-Duper-Happy-Path

-Although the exact instructions may vary slightly depending on your choice of [[Hosting]], all you generally have to do is add a NancyModule to your project.
+Although the exact instructions may vary slightly depending on your choice of [Hosting](/docs/hosting), all you generally have to do is add a NancyModule to your project.
 That's it.
 No configuration, no registering dependencies, just 100% pure Nancy goodness - if your module has dependencies Nancy will even wire those up too!

 For example, if you add this module to your project:
 ```c#